Troubleshooting Well Pump Problems: Step-by-Step

 How do I know if my pressure tank is waterlogged?

 Three tests confirm a waterlogged tank.
-Press the Schrader valve pin on top of the tank — water discharge means waterlogged.
-Check air pressure with a tire gauge; it should read 2 PSI below cut-in (28 PSI for a 30/50 system, 38 PSI for a 40/60 system), and a reading near zero means bladder failure.
-Push the top of the tank — a healthy tank shifts slightly when nudged; a waterlogged one is solid water throughout and will not move.
+Press the Schrader valve pin on top of the tank: water discharge means waterlogged.
+Check air pressure with a tire gauge; it should read 2 PSI below cut-in (28 PSI for a 30/50 system, 38 PSI for a 40/60 system).
+A reading near zero means bladder failure.
+Push the top of the tank: a healthy tank shifts slightly when nudged, while a waterlogged one is solid water throughout and won’t move.

 What does it mean when the well pump keeps clicking?